Ankebod/dss-thesis/README.md

 Welcome to Anke's thesis page!

-The source folder contains the following modules:
+The src folder contains the following modules:

 - Data: the dataloader and making a report table and graph:scroll:
 - Offlinemodels: setup of the non-private batch models :pizza: